kbogas/medknow/README.md

 The functionalities offered by this module are wrapped in a **Pipeline**, broken down into three phases.
 These are:
 1. *Input*: What type of input do we expect to deal with?
 Where to read it from?
 Specific fields in .csv or .json files that we must take into account etc.
 2. *Transformations*: What type of transformations to do the input provided?
 Enrich the input document with concepts and relations using SemRep?
 MetaMap + Reverb?
 Transform an edge-list between already existing entities into the correct structure for populating the Neo4j db?
 3. *Output*: What to do with the results?
 Save enriched file in .json?
 Output .csv files for use by the neo4j import-tool?
 Directly create/update the Neo4j db?
+Also, save sentences processed in MongoDB for later usage?

 All of these choices are parameterized in **settings.yaml**, following the .yaml structure.
 The outline of the available parameters is the following:
 - **pipeline**: Mainly *True/False* values for specific keys regarding the previously presented phases, denoting what functions to be completed.
-- **input**: Variables regarding the paths of SemRep, input files, as well as, key fields in .json and .csv files where text and other information is stored
+- **load**: Variables regarding the paths of SemRep, input files, as well as, key fields in .json and .csv files where text and other information is stored
-- **API Keys**: API keys used for specific services.
+- **apis**: API keys used for specific services.
-- **Neo4j**: Details regarding the connection to an existing Neo4j instance
+- **neo4j**: Details regarding the connection to an existing Neo4j instance
+- **mongo**: Details regarding the connection to a mongodb collection(If it does not exist in will be created)
 - **Output**: Variables and paths regarding the generated results.

 Details on each variable are found in the settings.yaml.
 An overview of the available keys-values is presented here: